yiyange/yiyange.github.io/_posts/2021-01-24-pgm-mind-map.md

 Thus, I decided to use mind map to organize what I have learned.
 The process of creating this, which is still work-in-progress, has highlighted new connections, revealed gaps, as well as saved rooms for future learning.

+In addition to the course content, this set of [class notes](https://ermongroup.github.io/cs228-notes/) is also helpful in providing another perspective.

 ![](../../../../images/PGM.jpg)